dzhang32/autogroceries/README.md

   caps e.g. SAINSBURYS_USERNAME.

 Options:
-  --store [sainsburys]     The store to shop at.  [required] --ingredients-path PATH  Path to csv file (without header) detailing
+  --store [sainsburys|waitrose]  The store to shop at.  [required] --ingredients-path PATH        Path to csv file (without header) detailing
                                  ingredients.
 Each line should in format
-                           'ingredient,quantity' e.g. 'eggs,2'.  [required]
+                                 'ingredient,quantity' e.g. 'eggs,2'.
+                                 [required]
-  --log-path PATH          If provided, will output shopping log to this path.
+  --log-path PATH                If provided, will output shopping log to this
+                                 path.
   --help                         Show this message and exit.
 ```

 The `autogroceries` CLI expects a `.env` file in the same directory from where you execute the command.
 This `.env` will be loaded by [python-dotenv](https://pypi.org/project/python-dotenv/) and should define the "[STORE]_USERNAME" and "[STORE]_PASSWORD" variables, with "[STORE]" replaced by the name of the store in uppercase, for instance: